ga-wdi-remote/js-hw-express/README.md

 ### Reach Goals
 1. Add a 4th "catch" route.
-This will be a "404 Page Not Found" route in which if the user visits any route besides "/", "/toppings", the server will "catch" the user is trying to access a non-existant route, and the user will see a "404 Page Not Found" message.
+This will be a "404 Page Not Found" route in which if the user visits any route besides "/", "/toppings", or "/order", the server will "catch" the user is trying to access a non-existant route, and the user will see a "404 Page Not Found" message.
 For example, a request to `localhost:3000/pizza` will respond with a 404 message instead of "Cannot GET /pizza"

 2. Add Static Assets.
 Our app works!
 But it looks pretty sad.
 Spruce it up with CSS:
    - Make the background with [this image, tiled](https://s-media-cache-ak0.pinimg.com/originals/36/10/06/3610062ed612bf558fc08ed252fe6241.jpg)